XK4MiLX/watchdog/README.md

 * For existing node installation use option "4"

 <b>Watchdog options:</b>
-* Auto restart zelcash daemon when crash
+* Auto restart daemon when crash
 * Auto restart benchmark when "failed" or "taoster"
 * Auto restart when eps drop belown minim. limit for tier
 * Auto restart MongoDB when crash